season-lab/SymFusion/docs/microbenchmarks.md

 ```
 where `OK` means that the branch was satisfied. `out` is the output directory used by SymFusion.
  - SymCC does not generate any input able to satisfy the branch. `ntohs` is not modelled by SymCC and thus its effects are ignored.
- - SymQEMU SymQEMU is able to generate an input to satify the branch inside the program.
+ - SymQEMU is able to generate an input to satify the branch inside the program.
 Check it with:
 ```
 $ LD_LIBRARY_PATH=`pwd` ./main.symqemu < out_symqemu/000000
 OK